Irreversibility of Asymptotic Entanglement Manipulation Under Quantum Operations Completely Preserving Positivity of Partial Transpose

 Interestingly, $E_\eta(\cdot)$ is additive under tensor product, i.e.,

 so we can overcome the difficulty of estimating the regularised relative entropy of entanglement.
-The additivity of $E_\eta(\cdot)$ can be proved by utilizing the duality theory of SDP.
-A detailed proof of the additivity of $E_\eta(\cdot)$ is presented in the appendix.
-More details about the applications of SDP in quantum information theory can be found in Ref. \cite{Watrous2011b}.
+The additivity of $E_\eta(\cdot)$ can be proved by utilizing the duality theory of SDP \cite{Vandenberghe1996,Watrous2011b}.
+The detailed proof can be found in the supplementary material.
+This $E_\eta$ can be efficiently computed since SDP can be solved by efficient algorithms~\cite{Alizadeh1995} and it can also be implemented via CVX~\cite{Grant2008} and QETLAB~\cite{NathanielJohnston2016}.
+In particular, $E_\eta$ becomes a computable lower bound for the entanglement cost under LOCC (or PPT) operations.

 \begin{proposition} For any state $\rho$,